opendevstack/opendevstack.github.io/doc/getting-started.md

 | opendevstack-users |

 After you have created the user in crowd, you have to generate a SSH key for use in Rundeck.
 Open the shell and generate a ssh key.
-On cygwig enter the following command:
+On cygwin enter the following command:
 ```
 ssh-keygen -f cd_user -t rsa -C "CD User"
 ```
 This saves the public and private key in a file `cd_user.pub` and `cd_user`.
-Open [Bitbucket](http://192.168.56.31:7990/), login with your crowd adminsitration user and go to the administration.
+Open [Bitbucket](http://192.168.56.31:7990/), login with your crowd administration user and go to the administration.
 Here open the User section.
 If you can't see the CD user, you have to synchronize the Crowd directory in the **User directories** section.
 Click on the CD user.
 In the user details you have the possiblity to add a SSH key.
 Click on the tab and enter the _public key_ from the generated key pair.